 Are There Any Common Pitfalls in Snap TPM Interviews That I Should Avoid?

 Yes, commonly, candidates overlook the importance of explaining their design decisions in simple terms and fail to ask clarifying questions upfront.
-Notably, in a Q4 2025 debrief, a candidate's failure to address potential bottlenecks in their proposed architecture led to rejection.
+Notably, In a typical debrief, a candidate's failure to address potential bottlenecks in their proposed architecture led to rejection.

 | BAD | GOOD |